somaye-beiranvand/FrontendMentor-interactive-rating-component-main/README.md

 ### What I learned

-I learned it is possible to select parent elements in css and did it using this line of code
+I learned it is possible to select parent elements in css

 ```css
 .rating-card__label:has(> .rating-card__input:checked) {